Plugin Author: Themeisle

 Please give us feedback, contribute and file technical bugs on GitHub Repo.

-WP Maintenance Mode can be unstable due the cache plugins, we recommend to deactivate any cache plugin when maintenance mode is active.
+WP Maintenance Mode can be unstable due to the cache plugins; we recommend deactivating any cache plugin when maintenance mode is active.
+If you really want to use a cache plugin, make sure you delete the entire cache after each change.

 If you change your login url, please add the new slug (url: http://domain.com/newlogin, then you should add: newlogin) to Exclude list from plugin settings -> General Tab.